netanelazran11/BiomedSciAI_ACL_Project/bmfm_targets/evaluation/benchmark_configs/README.md

 Ensure that you have installed the package before running the commands.
 It is assumed that the benchmarks will be run on the cluster.

+Ensure that the datasets (as described by scEVAL) are downloaded to subfolders of the folder at environment variable `BMFM_TARGETS_SCEVAL_DATA`.

 ## Usage

 To run the benchmark, use: